-With these smaller doses, the goal isn’t to get high or “trip out”.
+With these smaller doses of psychedelics, the goal isn’t to get high or “trip out”.
 The goal is to receive some of the wanted effects without actually feeling high or noticing the signs of intoxication.
 Some proponents say microdosing can not only boost professional performance and clarity, it can also improve mood disorders like anxiety and depression.
 Unfortunately, there aren’t enough studies on the subject to support this conclusion.

 To determine if microdosing has the potential to improve mental health and well-being, Dr. Kuhn noted that there needs to be randomized controlled trials to compare the effects of microdosing with that of a placebo, the gold standard of research.
 “However, these types of studies take time, money and rigor—and don’t always pan out,” he said.

 “Microdosing has merit and a place in the western pharmaceutical world, but these drugs have rigorously been tested to find the lowest and safest doses that produce the same clinical effect.
 This isn’t true with microdosing hallucinogens,” Dr. Kuhn added.